Applications for Semester 2 2024 are now closed and will open for future semesters next year.

 Your next step is to start researching host university options that will suit your degree.
 La Trobe has over 120 partners across 33 countries so this research can take some time to narrow down your preferences.

 La Trobe University Exchange Partners

 Research La Trobe’s exchange partner universities by exploring their websites for location, subjects and facilities.
-Based on the advice you have gained through the Step 3, you need to choose a maximum of three partner universities for each semester of your application.
+Based on the advice you have gained through the Step 2, you need to choose a maximum of three partner universities for each semester of your application.